Aitai/ProjectWebapplicaties2/Frontend/README.md

-# Society of Protection of Birds Front-end
+# Society for the Protection of Birds Front-end

-This template should help get you started developing the Vue.js Society of Protection of Birds application.
+This template should help get you started developing the Vue.js Society for the Protection of Birds application.

 ## Initial setup
-Copy the `.env.example` file to the same folder and name the file `.env` This file should have the file path of the Society of Protection of Birds back-end API (final step of the main README.md).
+Copy the `.env.example` file to the same folder and name the file `.env` This file should have the file path of the Society for the Protection of Birds back-end API (final step of the main README.md).

 ### Project Setup